 Our quantitative macro-analyses partially supported this diffusion argument.
-In , the increase in divorce occurred before the increase in cohabitation, indicating the appropriate temporal ordering for causality, toThe magnitude of the increase and the strength of the linkdiffer across countries.
+In most of the observed countries, the increase in divorce occurred before the increase in cohabitation, indicating the appropriate temporal ordering for causality, although direct causality was impossible to determine from our analyses.
+In the remaining countries, the two behaviors increased simultaneously.
+In some countries, the increase in divorce rates was preceded by legal reforms which introduced (in Spain and Italy) or simplified divorce procedures.
+In some countries such as Belgium or Sweden, legal reforms had an immediate and clearly visible effect on divorce behavior.
+In other countries, legal reforms did not have a direct impact on the TDR, but may have contributed to changing attitudes towards marriage – and cohabitation - in the longer term.
+The magnitude of the increase and the strength of the link between divorce and cohabitation also differed across countries.
 In some countries, such as the UK, Russia, Estonia, Lithuania, and Hungary, divorce was widespread before cohabitation, suggesting that high levels of divorce may have changed social norms and attitudes about the institution of marriage.
-In France, on the other hand, cohabitation that other important factors led to the diffusion of cohabitationIn other countries such as Belgium, the Netherlands, Norway, and Sweden, divorce increased rapidly from the 1970s, bthe increase in divorce preceded the increase in cohabitation.
+In France, and Sweden, on the other hand, cohabitation emerged early on and the increase outpaced divorce so rapidly that most likely other important factors led to the diffusion of cohabitation.
+In other countries such as Belgium, the Netherlands, and Norway, divorce increased rapidly from the 1970s, but we cannot conclude definitively that the increase in divorce preceded the increase in cohabitation.
 Nonetheless, in most of our countries, divorce seems like a necessary but insufficient cause for cohabitation to diffuse, and the explanations for the increase in cohabitation may be context specific.

 On the meso-level, a substantial amount of evidence suggests that the link between divorce and cohabitation was driven by the intergenerational transmission of attitudes and behavior.
 Parental divorce emerged repeatedly in the focus group discussions, with the children of divorced couples often blunt in their rejection of marriage, or at least direct marriage.
 This finding was reflected in the quantitative analyses: the respondents whose parents separated during their childhood were significantly more likely to choose cohabitation for their first union than those whose parents stayed together, with the exception of France and Sweden, where nearly everyone enters cohabitation rather than directly marrying.
 These results suggest that on the meso-level, the diffusion of cohabitation occurred through the process of social learning: as individuals observed the breakdown of their parents’ relationship, they may have adopted conflict behaviors and attitudes that led them to be more skeptical of marriage and committed relationships in general (Cui and Fincham 2010; Axinn and Thornton 1996).
 These individuals may then have preferred cohabitation as an alternative living arrangement, allowing them to live with a partner without committing to a more permanent relationship.
 All in all, our findings suggest that social learning from parents was one of the most important pathways for the diffusion of cohabitation.